 MIDWEST – Lake Superior Circle

-Like New England, another one that is lengthy that might have to be done in stages but is so worth it.
+Like New England, this is another trip that is long and might have to be done in stages.
+But it is SO worth it.

 SOUTHWEST – Route 66

 No, we’re not asking you to drive the entire length of the Mother Road, just a 38-mile portion of it between

 Albuquerque, New Mexico and Moriarty, New Mexico.
 If you drive east on what is arguably American’s greatest highway (now known as I-40), you will come across the ‘Musical Road’ near the town of Tijeras.
 Rumble strips were installed there two years ago and it is said that if you drive over them at precisely 45 miles an hour, the vibrations of the strips play the song ‘America the Beautiful.’
 You can be the judge of that while enjoying breathtaking views of the old wild west.

 WEST – Pacific Coast Highway

 Just drive anywhere on PCH in California and take in the absolutely stunning scenery of the Pacific Ocean, rocky shores, mountainsides and everything else is this varied state has to offer.
 There’s plenty to see, all with stunning views.

 However, if you want to be more specific and take a planned route designed to take it ALL in, check out this detailed coastal trip at this link:

 ALASKA – George Parks Highway